Letter from Sohail Z. Husain, MD, President, American Pancreatic Association

 Looking ahead, several key initiatives will shape APA’s trajectory in 2026.
 Planning is well underway for the APA 2026 Annual Meeting, where we will convene once again to share new science, honor member achievements, and strengthen our network of pancreatology professionals.
 Throughout the year, the APA website will continue to highlight member accomplishments, new awards, funding opportunities, and scientific updates from across the field.

 We are also launching a fundraising campaign to ensure the long-term sustainability of the APA’s operations, enabling us to continue supporting research grants, trainee development, and international collaboration.
-It is the generosity of our APA donors–whether from industry, our own APA members, or our dedicated families and patrons–that allows the APA to thrive.
+It is the generosity of our APA donors--whether from industry, our own APA members, or our dedicated families and patrons--that allows the APA to thrive.

 We are excited to host the inaugural APA AI Bootcamp at Stanford—Advancing Pancreatology Research with AI in person on Saturday and Sunday, April 11th and 12th, 2026, at Stanford University.
 The event is intended to provide hands on familiarity with AI tools to accelerate the tempo of pancreatology research.
 This is part of a larger ongoing effort at the APA to expand the training and discovery toolkit available to APA investigators throughout the year.
 Please SAVE THE DATE!

 Finally, I want to recognize the generosity of our APA donors, whether from industry, our own APA members, or our dedicated families and patrons.
-The APA thrives because of your commitment.

 I look forward to working together with you in 2026.